NarayanaMurariG/DAA-Project-1/README.md

 Only the inital input image and final output image are displayed as plots.

-All the python scripts and classes are located in the src folder
+**All the python scripts and classes are located in the src folder and make sure commands are executed in that folder**

+Note : If running through command line, close the plot of the first input image (i.e. first plot) for the program to proceed.
+(You can also create run configurations if using any IDE)

 How to run the application and arguments needed:
     **ImageQuilting.py <path-to-sample-image> x y tileSize**